ARINSINGHAL/ConnectHub/README.md

 User Sign-Up: Create your account and join the ConnectHub community.
 Your unique username and profile picture will help you stand out in the chat rooms.

-Chat Rooms: Upon signing up, you automatically become part of a global chat room where you can connect with users from all walks of life.
+Global Chat Room: Upon signing up, you automatically become part of a global chat room where you can connect with users from all walks of life.

 Dynamic Interface: The user-friendly interface is designed for smooth navigation, making it easy to switch between different chat rooms and engage with various users.